desudesutalk/f5stegojs/README.md

 }
 ```

-Here `k` to value you provided in `f5put` call.
+Here `k` equals to value you provided in `f5put` call.
 There is no `stats` property because image was not analyzed for finding best value of `k`.

 #### f5stego.prototype.f5get()